• Skip to primary navigation

 Reduce Environmental Toxins

 In the first 12 weeks, the fetus is more vulnerable to environmental factors and lifestyle choices.
-You’re more likely to miscarry during this period than any other.

 Taking all of that into consideration, I slowly started making small changes throughout our house.
 I highly recommend trying to implement changes of your own!
-You don’t have to change all at once, nor does it have to be expensive!
+You don’t have to change all at once, nor does it have to be expensive.
 Here are a few things to consider:

-– Detergent can be one of the most toxic items in your home.
+Detergent can be one of the most toxic items in your home.
 Anytime I use a name brand, I immediately break out in hives!
 Try to steer clear of the name brands and swap your laundry detergent for a more natural or sensitive alternative.

 – Use wool dryer balls with essential oils instead of dryer sheets, or opt for free and clear.